TrackPolitics logoTrackPolitics

 Financial Interests

-Declared financial interests include one visit outside the UK.
+Declared financial interests: one entry for visits outside the UK.

 Generated 21 February 2026